Contact Us

 Handling Authentication Securely

-No Authentication: For public APIs or services that don’t require credentials, you can configure your app with no authentication.
-This is the simplest option when your MCP server doesn’t need to verify user identity or access protected resources.
+For public APIs or services not requiring credentials, configure your app with no authentication.
+Simplest option when MCP server doesn’t need to verify user identity or access protected resources.

-OAuth 2.0: ChatGPT natively supports the OAuth standard for secure authentication between your app and ChatGPT.
-This allows users to authorize your app to access their data through a standardized, secure flow without sharing credentials directly.
+ChatGPT natively supports OAuth standard for secure authentication between your app and ChatGPT.
+Allows users to authorize your app to access their data through a standardized, secure flow without sharing credentials directly.

-API Key Management: When your app connects to external services or databases that require API keys, handle these sensitive credentials through ChatGPT’s built-in credentials management.
-Configure these through ChatGPT’s app settings instead of embedding them in code.
+When your app connects to external services or databases requiring API keys, handle these sensitive credentials through ChatGPT’s built-in credentials management.
+Configure through ChatGPT’s app settings instead of embedding in code.

 OpenAI has strict privacy guidelines: